Pyr-000/YetAnotherStableDiffusion/README.md

   - Download both `config.json` and `diffusion_pytorch_model.bin`
   - Place the files in `models/stable-diffusion-v1-4/vae`
 - It is recommended to keep the branch on the default: `main` instead of switching to `fp16`.
 The fp32 weights are larger (3.44GB instead of 1.72GB), but can be loaded for both full precision (fp32) and half precision (fp16) use.
 - Note: The checkpoint files for diffusers are not the same as standard StableDiffusion checkpoint files (e.g. sd-v1-4.ckpt).
-They can not be copied over.
+They can not be copied over directly.
+  - If required, custom (monolithic) model checkpoints designated for the "standard StableDiffusion" implementation can be converted to separate models for use with diffusers using their provided conversion script: [diffusers/scripts/convert_original_stable_diffusion_to_diffusers.py](https://github.com/huggingface/diffusers/blob/main/scripts/convert_original_stable_diffusion_to_diffusers.py), available from the [huggingface diffusers repository](https://github.com/huggingface/diffusers).

 #
 # Usage & Features